 The principal risks and uncertainties faced by the Group are detailed on pages ……. to…. of the 20…… Annual Report.
 We detail the risks to the business, how these are mitigated, and the change in the identified risk over the last reporting period.

 The Board considers the risk to the business at Board meetings (which are scheduled to take place at least quarterly).
 Due to the recent changes at Board and management team level, Board meetings have taken place with increased frequency.
-Management is usually invited to attend the Board meetings but is asked to leave any meetings when the Board wishes to discuss and/or otherwise resolve any Board-specific, confidential or sensitive matters.
+Management is usually invited to attend the Board meetings but is asked to leave any meetings when the Board wishes to discuss and/or otherwise resolve any Board-specific, confidential, or sensitive matters.

 The Company formally reviews and documents the principal risks to the business at least bi-annually.

-The Board and management team are responsible for reviewing and evaluating risk and the Executive Directors meet at monthly intervals to review ongoing trading performance, discuss budgets and forecasts, and new risks associated with ongoing trading and projects.
+The Board and management team are responsible for reviewing and evaluating risk and the Executive Directors meet at monthly intervals to review ongoing trading performance and discuss budgets and forecasts, and new risks associated with ongoing trading and projects.
 A risk committee has been recently established by the Board (further details of which are contained in Principle 5 below).

 Maintain a Dynamic Management Framework